TJMolina/TJMolina/README.md

  #  @TJMolina
-<h1>Hello! 👋 I'm Tobias Molina</h1>
+<h1 align="center">Hello! 👋 I'm Tobias Molina</h1>
-<h3>I'm 18 years old, and I'm a student in the IT Technician program.
+<h3 align="center">I'm 18 years old, and I'm a student in the IT Technician program.
 I specialize in Full Stack web development.</h3>

 ## Some technologies I use 💻